JohnTawiah19/JohnTawiah19/README.md

 ## About Me

 Software Engineer with 3+ years of experience in full-stack development, specializing in JavaScript, TypeScript, React.js, Node.js, and ServiceNow.
 I'm passionate about building scalable applications, optimizing performance, and creating user-centric, efficient systems.
-Currently pursuing an MSc in Software Engineering at Tomas Bata University.

 <br/>